snowman-repos/book/account_managers/README.md

 ***

-The big question in this kind of arrangement, then, isn’t “Will we ship that thing on time?”
-Rather, it’s “Is the work we’re doing worth more than the money our client is spending on us?”
-If the answer is yes, then the value is clear, and the details about the exact work product or deliverables become less important.
-If the answer is no, then it’s likely a bad match and you should shift your focus, or they should look for another vendor.

-contingency budget.
-10-20%?

 collaborative pricing:, e.g. Ben Callahan, president of Sparkbox Then we’ll quickly put together a Google Spreadsheet that breaks down the work in a way we believe is reasonable given our current understanding… The idea is that we can work with our clients to find a budget, scope, and timeline that is mutually beneficial.
 The most helpful part of estimating in this way is that it makes the very first interaction we have with our customer one of collaboration.
 Exposing the machinery of an estimate helps to demystify the process.
 It sets up a more collaborative relationship from the beginning, discourages adversarial behavior, and builds trust.
 These, my friends, are things of which a good client relationship is made.